kaz-utashiro/greple/docs/index.md

     greple -Mfind . -type f -- pattern

 Also **dig** module implements more complex search.
-It can be used simple as this:
+It can be used as simple as this:

     greple -Mdig pattern --dig .

-but this command finally translated into following option list.
+but this command is finally translated into following option list.

     greple -Mfind . ( -name .git -o -name .svn -o -name RCS ) -prune -o -type f ! -name .* ! -name *,v ! -name *~